 (If stretch goal implemented) Training Video: A short video demonstrating to the user how to install and use the software.

-NOTE: It is recommended that the last three items (System Installation Guide, User Guide, and Training Video) be bundled with the executable and are not inside the report itself.
+NOTE: For the last three items (System Installation Guide, User Guide, and Training Video), please bundle with the executable and ensure that they are not inside the report itself.